 Following the fire of 1748, Philip V initiates its reconstruction and Ferdinand VI eventually finishes it with the help of the Italian architect BONAVIA.

 SABATINI, with the aim of accommodating the extended family of Charles III, carries out its last enlargement by adding two wings in perpendicular to the main façade.
-The pediment features the coat of arms of Ferdinand VI, over which statues of Kings Philip II, Philip V and Ferdinand VI can be seen.
+The pediment features the coat of arms of Ferdinand VI, over which statues of Kings Philip II, Philip V and Ferdinand VI can be seen with the audioguide (audioguides).

 The Palace is noted for the white of the stone from Colmenar and the red of the bricks used in its walls, making it one of the most beautiful buildings in Spanish Classicism.

 Within the palace enclosure, and opposite to the Military Parade Ground, you can find with the audioguide (audioguides) a large elliptical square shaped like a Roman circus with 10 stone benches.
 At this spot, celebrations were carried out in honour of the absolutist royalty.

 Near the square is a rail stop called “Palace Stop”, which is linked to the train station.
 This rail route was the second created in the Iberian Peninsula - on February 9, 1851-, and it linked Madrid with Aranjuez.
 It was used to take the riverside garden products (strawberries and asparagus) to the capital; as a result, it was named the “Strawberry Train“.

 Today, the Strawberry Train recreates the 19th century trip by means of a steam locomotive from the 20th century with wooden wagons and hostesses wearing clothes from the period and offering the travellers typical products from Aranjuez.

 4. The Pairs Square and The House of Stoves

 The Pairs Square owes its name to a former horse riding game played in pairs of horse riders under the kings and queens' balconies.